kirscheeh/classificationBenchmark/protocol/protocol.md

 #### Kaiju
 Kaiju [Kaiju](https://doi.org/10.1186/s13062-018-0208-7 "Menzel, P., Ng, K. L., & Krogh, A. (2016).
 Fast and sensitive taxonomic classification for metagenomics with Kaiju. *Nature communications*,* 7(1), 1-9.") is a fast and sensitive tool for taxonomic classification of metagenomic samples that uses a reference database of annotated protein-coding genes of microbial genomes.
 The DNA reads are translated into the six reading frames and split according to the stop codons.
 The resulting fragments are sorted regarding their length and due to the usage of the Ferragina and Mazini-Index (FM-Index), exact matches can be searched between read and database-reference in effient time by Kaiju. <br>
 The default database consists of the downloaded index <tt>kaiju\_db\_refseq\_2020-05-25</tt> which was downloaded from the [Kaiju webserver](http://kaiju.binf.ku.dk/server) as of 28/11/2020. <br>
 Building a custom database consists of two steps and the sequence headers need to consist of the NCBI taxonomic ID and optinally a prefix spearated with an underscore.
-To achieve this format, the protein sequence file [refseq_bac_fung.faa](/mnt/fass1/kirsten/databases/custom/diamond/refseq_bac_fung.faa) is altered with the script [changeHeaderKaiju.py](scripts/../../scripts/changeHeaderkiaju.py).
+To achieve this format, the protein sequence file [refseq_bac_fung.faa](/mnt/fass1/kirsten/databases/custom/diamond/refseq_bac_fung.faa) is altered with the script [changeHeaderKaiju.py](scripts/../../scripts/changeHeaderkiaju.py), which is based on a script for [CCMetagen](https://github.com/vrmarcelino/CCMetagen/blob/master/benchmarking/rename_nt/rename_nt.py "Renaming script from CCMetagen").
 The commands to build the custom database can be seen in the following box.

     kaiju-mkbwt -n {threads} -a ACDEFGHIKLMNPQRSTVWY -o {bwt} {input.faa}
     kaiju-mkfmi -r {bwt}